sagrawalx/sagrawalx.github.io/_posts/2018-12-13-hindi-and-urdu.md

 Iqbal: It's just that club soda is a little better.

-Munshi: Lemon, I think lemon soda is a little better.
+Munshi: Lemon — I think lemon soda is a little better.

 Iqbal: That may be...
 But I grew up hearing that club soda is better.